aparimita755/aparimita755.github.io/_pages/research.md

 author_profile: true
 ---

-My research aims to critically appraise the potential and utility of infiltration measurements to predict the unsaturated soil hydraulic parameters.
-It is based on experimental evaluation using various infiltrometers, sensor measurements, and optimization tools using numerical modelling technique to evaluate the soil water hydraulic and retention characteristics and the associated hydraulic parameters.
+My research aims to appraise the potential and utility of infiltration measurements to predict the soil hydraulic characteristics in unsaturated soils.
+It focusses on evaluation of soil water hydraulic and retention characteristics and associated hydraulic parameters using experimental methodolgy by employing infiltrometer and sensor measurements, and numerical modelling technique using optimization tools .

 ## My research interests are: